RikudouSage/QrPaymentEU/README.md

 than 70 characters
 - `setCurrency()` - `InvalidArgumentException` - if the currency is not exactly 3 characters
 long
-- `getQrString()` - `LogicException` - if the character set is not a valid character set, if the beneficiary name is missing or if the resulting string is bigger than 331 bytes
+- `getQrString()` - `LogicException` - if the beneficiary name is missing or if the resulting string is bigger than 331 bytes
 - `getQrImage()` - `LogicException` - if the `endroid/qr-code` library is not installed

 ## List of public methods